JonathanPappas/CardGameOfWar/README.md

 # CardGameOfWar
-On average, how long does war take
+On average, how long does war take?
+ - Rounds Average: 220
+ - Tied Wars Per Game: 13

 ```swift
 //